elehoff/elehoff.github.io/_pages/about.md

 ======
 This is the personal academic website for Elena Hoffenberg, PhD candidate in modern Jewish history at the University of Chicago.

+Please use the tabs above to view information about my publications, talks, and teaching.

 Website credit
 ------